Chemicals Additives Banned in Other Countries but Allowed in US Foods

-- (6 & 7) BHA and BHT are found in cereal, nut mixes/trail mixes, gum, butter, meat, dehydrated potatoes, and beer.
+These chemicals are found in cereal, nut mixes/trail mixes, gum, butter, meat, dehydrated potatoes, and beer.
 California is the only state that recognizes the U.S. National Institute of Health’s report that BHA is may be a human carcinogen, a cancer-causing agent.

-- (8) Azodicarbonamide is found in breads, frozen dinners, boxed pasta mixes, and packaged baked goods.
+This chemical additive is found in breads, frozen dinners, boxed pasta mixes, and packaged baked goods.
 While most countries wait a week for flour to naturally whiten, American food companies prefer to use this chemical to bleach the flour ASAP.
 This chemical has been linked to asthma and is primarily used in foamed plastics, like yoga mats and sneaker soles.

-- (9) Arsenic is added to chicken feed to promote growth, improve efficiency in feeding the birds, and boost pigmentation, which gives them the appearance of being more healthy and fresher.
+Yep, Arsenic.
+It is added to chicken feed to promote growth, improve efficiency in feeding the birds, and boost pigmentation, which gives them the appearance of being more healthy and fresher.
 The chemical ends up in the final product, the conveniently packaged poultry found in a grocery store near you.
 The EU has outlawed the use of arsenic since 1999.
 Though the US Environmental Protection Agency (EPA) classifies inorganic arsenic as a “human carcinogen,” it is still allowed to be used in chicken feed.

-- (10 & 11) Synthetic hormones rBGH and rBST are found in milk and dairy products because they are injected in cows to boost milk production by about 10 percent.
+These synthetic hormones are found in milk and dairy products because they are injected in cows to boost milk production by about 10 percent.
 As with arsenic, these hormones end up in the final product and eventually in the consumer.
 The milk is supercharged with IGF-1 (insulin growth factor -1), which has been linked to breast, colon, and prostate cancers.
 (Read more about these hormones here.)

 This chemical additive is found in rolls, wraps, flatbread, bread crumbs, and bagel chips.
 It helps strengthen dough which reduces the amount of time needed for baking, lowering overall costs.
 It has been associated with kidney and nervous system disorders as well as gastrointestinal discomfort.
 Strangely, “while the FDA has not banned the use of bromated flour, they do urge bakers to voluntarily leave it out.”
 Furthermore, bromine is a poisonous chemical that is considered both corrosive and toxic and has been linked to major organ system damage, birth defects, growth problems, schizophrenia, and hearing loss, which explains why it’s been nixed in more than 100 countries.